Colombia El Paraiso Y-05 Lychee

 ②Indirect material costs:

-The cost of materials, which cannot be directly calculated as the amount required to produce roasted beans.
+The cost of materials, which cannot be directly determined as the amount spent to produce roasted beans.

-(Example) Teeth and rubber parts of a seal cutter ③ Direct labor costs:
+(Example) Teeth and rubber parts of a seal cutting machine ③ Direct labor costs:

-Labor costs are a direct measure of how much it costs to produce roasted beans.
+Labor costs allow you to directly determine how much it costs to produce roasted beans.

-(Example) Salaries paid to employees involved in production such as roasting and putting roasted beans into bags.
-4) Indirect labor costs:
+(Example) Salaries paid to employees involved in manufacturing, such as roasting and putting roasted beans into bags.
+4. Indirect labor costs:

 (Example) Salaries paid to employees not involved in manufacturing, such as clerical work ⑤ Direct expenses:

-An expense that directly determines how much it cost to produce roasted beans.
+An expense that directly indicates how much it cost to produce roasted beans.

-(Example) Expenses incurred when outsourcing some of the manufacturing-related processing, such as putting roasted beans into bags, to an external company.
+(Example) Costs incurred when outsourcing some of the manufacturing-related processing, such as putting roasted beans into bags, to an external company.
 6. Indirect expenses:

-Expenses that cannot be directly measured in terms of how much it cost to produce roasted beans.
+Expenses that cannot be directly determined as to how much it cost to produce roasted beans.

 (Example) Electricity/gas costs used for roasting, depreciation costs for the roaster, electricity costs for storing green beans at low temperatures

-The total of the above items ① to ⑥ is the manufacturing cost.
+The total amount of items ① to ⑥ above is the manufacturing cost.

-*Total cost is the cost when the manufacturing cost, selling expenses incurred in selling the product, and general administrative expenses incurred in managing the entire store are included.
+*Total cost is the cost when the manufacturing cost includes the selling expenses incurred for selling the product and the general administrative expenses incurred for the management activities of the entire store.